kodie/gravityforms-repeater/readme.txt

 4. A view of the front-end.
 The only visible difference will be the added `+` and `-` buttons.

 == Changelog ==
+= 1.0.7 =
+* Fixed bug where field order was not saved when a form was submitted.
+* Fixed syntax error for older versions of PHP.
+* Repeated fields now have their tabindex set to the one that was assigned to the repeater start field.
+* Repeater start field tabindex now stored in gfRepeaters data. (gfRepeaters[repeaterId]['data']['tabIndex'])
+* Repeater is now repeated if a paremeter is set for a specific field that is higher than the start repeat count.
+* Highest set paremeter number is now stored in gfRepeaters data. (gfRepeaters[repeaterId]['data']['paremCount'])
+* Repeater dependencies, actions, and filters are now only loaded on forms that have a repeater field.
+* Field type is now set for hidden and section fields in gfRepeaters data.
+* Ajax is now automatically disabled on forms that have a repeater field.
+(Until I come up with a fix for ajax enabled forms)
+* Added support for Andy Fragen's GitHub Updater.
+(See readme for more info)

 = 1.0.6 =
 * Fixed repeater 'start' setting.
 (Apparently it's been broken for awhile?)
 * Fixed datepicker ui for repeated date fields.